MrNeranjan/MrNeranjan/README.md

 - 🌱 I'm learning **new technologies, cloud platforms, and modern frameworks**
 - 👯 I'm looking to collaborate on **open-source and innovative tech projects**
 - 💬 Ask me about **web development, cloud, mobile apps, and programming**
-- 📫 How to reach me: **github.com/MrNeranjan**
 - 🔗 LinkedIn: [Connect with me](https://www.linkedin.com/in/neranjan-pushpakumara-292279239/)
 - ⚡ Fun fact: **I love coding, problem-solving, and learning every day**

-🎓 I’m currently pursuing a **Computer Science & Engineering degree** at a
+🎓 I’m currently pursuing a **BSc (Hons) in Computer Science & Engineering** at the **Faculty of Engineering, University of Moratuwa**, Sri Lanka.
-**leading engineering university in Sri Lanka**.

-💡 I’m passionate about exploring **new technologies**, building real-world solutions,
-and continuously improving my skills.
+💡 I’m passionate about exploring **new technologies**, building real-world solutions, and continuously improving my skills.

 ## 🛠️ Languages and Tools